Mahdi-Ghasemii/Vulnerable_Web_Server/README.md

      🛠️ Confirm to create the VM.

 3. **Config ansible according to the virtal machine** :
-    - Replace the values of ip_address and username written in the path: ansible/inventory/host_vars/server1.yml
+    - Replace the values of ip and username written in the path: [server1.yml] (ansible/inventory/host_vars/server1.yml)
      ```bash
         ansible_host: <your_vm_ip_address>
         ansible_user: <your_vm_username>